UPDATE: This article was updated and revised with new information on July 19, 2019.

 Every time you move, you bend your spine, squishing and compressing the discs between its bones.
 Sometimes too much spinal pressure on a disc as you’re aging can cause it to bulge out and press on a nerve, causing the nerve to get inflamed and signal pain that just won’t let up.

 To alleviate back and neck pain, try capsaicin cream.
-It’s linked to alleviating nerve damage-related pain and is the same ingredient that gives chili peppers their spicy kick, so you’ll probably experience a burning sensation.
+It’s linked to alleviating nerve damage-related pain and is the same ingredient that gives chili peppers their spicy kick, so you’ll likely experience a burning sensation.
 Rub the healing cream on your neck and back muscles for relief.
 Apply it three times daily for two weeks for any chronic pain.
 Two sprays of capsaicin spray may also help stop a headache in minutes.

 Joint Pain Relief